 Jerry Trimble was born in Newport, Kentucky.
-As a child, he was insecure, fearful and bullied on a regular basis.
-At age 13 he was inspired by Bruce Lee and at 14 he began studying the Korean art of Taekwon-Do.
+As a child dealing with depression and anxiety, he was insecure, fearful, and bullied regularly.
+At age 14, he was inspired by Bruce Lee and began studying the Korean art of Taekwon-Do.
 Soon after, bullying became a thing of the past.
-In six months he began teaching the art.
-At 15 Jerry earned the rank of a first-degree black belt and became the number one point fighter in the Midwest U.S. At 18, he started Kickboxing and won the "Kentucky State Championship."
+In six months, he began teaching the art.
+At 15, Jerry earned the rank of a first-degree black belt and became the number one point fighter in the Midwest U.S. At 18, he started Kickboxing and won the "Kentucky State Championship."

-In April of 1990, Jerry retired from the ring and moved to Hollywood, California to embark on a career in the entertainment business.
-Within a few months, Jerry signed with a talent manager and his first two auditions resulted in leading roles in the same week.
+At 28, Jerry retired from the ring and moved to Hollywood, California, to embark on a career in the entertainment business as an actor.
+Within a few months, Jerry signed with a talent manager, and his first two auditions resulted in leading roles in the same week.

-Jerry has been in over fifty-five feature films and TV shows that include "Heat", (playing alongside Al Pacino) "Charlie's Angels" Green Hornet, more recent roles include, Chesapeake Shores, The Flash, iZombie, Supernatural and others.
+Jerry has been in over sixty feature films and TV shows that include "Heat", (playing alongside Al Pacino) "Charlie's Angels" Green Hornet, Kung Fu TV series, The Flash, iZombie, Supernatural, Chesapeake Shores, and others.

 Jerry continues to fuel his ambitious drive into many different areas of the film industry, including acting, writing, and producing.
 Still, Jerry's main ambition is to focus on the 'character actor' segment of acting.
 He enjoys a solid expanse of 'character' parts to exhibit his varied acting talent in various roles.

 Jerry is also a Youth Motivational Coach who empowers teens to stand up to their fears, get out of their comfort zone, discover their gifts, pursue their dreams, and become Champions in life.
 He uses his real-life experiences as proof that if an insecure, fearful, depressed, and bullied teen like he was can make his dreams come true, anyone can.